Latter-day Saint Chaplains

 Female Latter-day Saint chaplains may perform marriages, funerals, memorials, worship services, counseling, classes, and other needs of ministry.
 If services or ordinances are needed beyond the scope of one’s authority, the chaplain will facilitate the service taking place with authorized personnel.
 This protocol is also used for administration of the sacrament and priesthood blessings.

-Latter-day Saint chaplains work closely with local priesthood leaders ensuring that Church members in the military have opportunities to receive the full blessings of Church membership.
+Latter-day Saint chaplains serve people of all faiths.
+They work closely with local priesthood leaders ensuring that Church members in the military have opportunities to receive the full blessings of Church membership.

-It is mandatory for Latter-day Saint chaplains to receive an annual ecclesiastical endorsement.
-The stake president is responsible for conducting an annual interview with each chaplain in his stake, completing the Annual Interview of a Latter-day Saint Chaplain (print) or Annual Interview of a Latter-day Saint Chaplain (interactive) form for each chaplain, and submitting the form to the Military Relations and Chaplain Services Division.
+Latter-day Saint chaplains must receive an annual ecclesiastical endorsement.
+The stake president is responsible for conducting an annual interview with each chaplain in his stake, and the spouse if they were set apart as a missionary in conjunction with their spouse’s appointment as a chaplain.
+The stake president completes the Annual Interview of a Latter-day Saint Chaplain form for each chaplain and submits the form to Chaplain Services.

-For further information and additional resources, priesthood leaders should contact the Military Relations and Chaplain Services Division at 1-801-240-2286 or pst-military@ChurchofJesusChrist.org.
+For further information and additional resources, priesthood leaders should contact Chaplain Services at 1-801-240-2286 or ChaplainServices@ChurchofJesusChrist.org.

 Past Chaplain Seminars